laymonage/slides-student-maintainer/slides.md

 Wagtail has participated in Outreachy a few times, and I can tell you that our interns are some of the coolest people I've ever worked with.

-While Django has not participated in Outreachy so far, I think it's something we should look into in the future.
+While Django has not participated in Outreachy so far, I think it's something that more open source projects should consider.
 -->

 ---
-transition: slide-up
+transition: none
 ---

 # Djangonaut Space